Bro. Arthur Edward Waite

 First published in 1917, this article provides an outsider's perspective on the origins and early history of Universal Co-Masonry.

-IT is said that in or about 1879, several Chapters under the obedience of the Supreme Council of France, Ancient and Accepted Scottish Rite, revolted from that authority and re-incorporated themselves as La Grande Loge Symbolique de France.
+It is said that in or about 1879, several Chapters under the obedience of the Supreme Council of France, Ancient and Accepted Scottish Rite, revolted from that authority and re-incorporated themselves as La Grande Loge Symbolique de France.

 The rebellion, as usual, was fomented by the Grand Orient.
 It is impossible from the confused evidence to decide what Degrees were conferred by the new body, but they were probably the Craft Grades only and not the High Grades of the Scottish Rite.
 The central body appears to have governed Lodges and not Chapters.